openfun/richie/UPGRADE.md

 ## Unreleased

+- Frontend JS is now generated into a dedicated `build` folder inside `static/js`.
+So if you need these scripts in templates, you have to update the script tag src to new destination.
+  `static/js/index.js` becomes `static/js/build/index.js`

+## 2.2.x to 2.4.x

 - An API endpoint has been created to retrieve the context of a LTI Consumer plugin.
   You need to append this route to api routes in your `urls` configuration.
 Furthermore to optimize db accesses, if a cache called `memory_cache` is defined in `CACHES`,